Openly serious about storage

 Built on top of the libStorage framework, REX-Ray's simplified architecture consists of a single binary and runs as a stateless service on every host using a configuration file to orchestrate multiple storage platforms.

-The following command will download the most recent and stable build of REX-Ray
+The following command will install the latest version of REX-Ray to

 REX-Ray requires a configuration file for storing details used to communicate with storage providers.
 This can include authentication credentials and driver- specific configuration options.